1. He may be trying to cut ‘dead weight’

 According to Caitlin Long, a former banker at Morgan Stanley, the answer is yes.

-“He’s been trying to disintermediate ACH his whole career,” she tells Fortune, referring to the ubiquitous bank-to-bank electronic money transfers processed through the Automated Clearing House network.
+“He’s been trying to disintermediate ACH his whole career,” she told Fortune, referring to the ubiquitous bank-to-bank electronic money transfers processed through the Automated Clearing House network.

 Also, an investor presentation obtained by The New York Times suggests that Musk has resurrected the name X — a mysterious new product at Twitter set to launch in 2023.
 Musk expects product X to amass 104 million subscribers by 2028.